 Igreja dos Carmelitas

 On the left with the bell tower is the Carmelitas Church which once was part of a 17th-century convent of the Carmelite order and is the older of the two churches.
 It sports a typically classical façade completed in 1628.
-Carved from granite, the façade has three portals topped with statues.
-The interior is richly gilded in the baroque and rococo style.
-It's well lit by numerous large windows and a brightly coloured ceiling.
+The façade is carved from granite and has three portals topped with statues.
+The interior is richly gilded in the baroque and rococo styles.
+It's well-lit by numerous large windows and a brightly coloured ceiling.
 Its single nave houses six ornately decorated side chapels.
 The recently restored organ is unusual and has horizontal horns protruding from the pipe area.
 During the Napoleonic occupation, the building served a less holy purpose as a troop barracks (1808-1814).
-Today the former Carmelite convent building is the headquarters of the GNR (Portuguese National Guard). | Monday - Friday: 07h15 - 19h00, Weekends & Holidays: 09h00 - 18h45 | FREE
+Today the former Carmelite convent building is the headquarters of the GNR (Portuguese National Guard).

 Monday - Friday: 07h15 - 19h00, Weekends & Holidays: 09h00 - 18h45 | FREE